 Diana Fountain, Granite fountain in Hyde Park, City of Westminster, United Kingdom.

-Queen Elizabeth II opened this memorial on July 6, 2004, more than seven years after the event it commemorates.
-This occasion marked the first gathering of the Windsor and Spencer families since that time.
+The fountain was opened by Queen Elizabeth II on July 6, 2004, about seven years after the death of Princess Diana.
+The inauguration brought together the Windsor and Spencer families in public for the first time since that event.

 The community of curious travelers